VonHeikemen/devlog/content/web-development/homemade-observables.md

 #### Observables are lazy

-That means that they would not do any kind of work until it's absolutly necessary.
+That means that they would not do any kind of work until it's absolutely necessary.
 Nothing will happen until you subscribe to them.

 #### They can emit multiple values